 What shape the church?

-With the failures – in a variety of forms – within much of institutionalised churchianity many believers are now looking critically at a range of underlying issues.
-This essay by Steve Taylor speaks into the how matters relating to authority and church structures have evolved.
+With the failures within much of institutionalised churchianity, many believers are now looking critically at a range of underlying issues.
+Steve Taylor speaks into the how matters relating to authority and church structures have evolved.

 Into all of this many are asking serious and fundamental questions about church structures and the modus operandii of formal church life.
 Many small groups of believers are now meeting together in ways which are more organic than institutional; more relational than formal; more 'priesthood of all believers' than hierarchical.

-What follows are the first two chapters of an essay written by Steve Taylor.
-Though written over 10 years ago, it resonates into the general situation of today with as much relevance as it had then.
+What follows is an essay written by Steve Taylor.
+(The first two chapters were published on the CT website in 2011.)
+Though written over 15 years ago, it resonates into the general situation of today with as much relevance as it had then.